DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/120 Legend.md

-The **PolarChart** widget can include a legend - an explanatory component that helps a user distinguish and identify series.
+The **PolarChart** UI component can include a legend - an explanatory component that helps a user distinguish and identify series.
 Each series is represented by an item on the legend.
 An item marker identifies the series color.
 An item label displays the series title.

 ![Legend](/images/ChartJS/Polar_Legend.png)